angular/angular/aio/content/start/forms.md

 At the end of [Managing Data](start/data "Getting Started: Managing Data"), the online store application has a product catalog and a shopping cart.

-In this section, you'll finish the app by adding a form-based checkout feature.
-You'll create a form to collect user information as part of checkout.
+This section walks you through adding a form-based checkout feature to collect user information as part of checkout.

 ## Forms in Angular

-Forms in Angular take the standard capabilities of the HTML based forms and add an orchestration layer to help with creating custom form controls, and to supply great validation experiences.
-There are two parts to an Angular Reactive form, the objects that live in the component to store and manage the form, and the visualization of the form that lives in the template.
+Forms in Angular build upon the standard HTML forms to help you create custom form controls and easy validation experiences.
+There are two parts to an Angular Reactive form: the objects that live in the component to store and manage the form, and the visualization of the form that lives in the template.

 ## Define the checkout form model

-First, you'll set up the checkout form model.
-The form model is the source of truth for the status of the form and is defined in the component class.
+First, set up the checkout form model.
+Defined in the component class, the form model is the source of truth for the status of the form.

 1. Open `cart.component.ts`.